Audipunk/MUNABR611_2405_A_Muneer-Abrahams_DJS05/Explanation.md

 - Clone the repository using Git or download it as a ZIP file and extract it to your local machine.

-2. Navigate to the Project Folder
+2: Navigate to the Project Folder

 - Open the folder where the project files are located.

-3. Open index.html in a Browser
+3: Open index.html in a Browser,

 - If using a local server (e.g., Live Server in VS Code), open index.html directly in your browser.
 - Alternatively, use any static file server to serve the project files.

-4. Check the Console for State Changes
+4: Check the Console for State Changes

 - Open your browser’s Developer Tools (F12 or Ctrl + Shift + I).
 - Go to the Console tab to view the state updates as actions are dispatched.

 ## Overview